Disinfection by-product: Byproducts from non-chlorinated disinfectants

 Several powerful oxidizing agents are used in disinfecting and treating drinking water, and many of these also cause the formation of DBPs.
 Ozone, for example, produces ketones, carboxylic acids, and aldehydes, including formaldehyde.
 Bromide in source waters can be converted by ozone into bromate, a potent carcinogen that is regulated in the United States, as well as other brominated DBPs.

 As regulations are tightened on established DBPs such as THMs and HAAs, drinking water treatment plants may switch to alternative disinfection methods.
-This change will alter the distribution of classes of DBP's.
+This change will alter the distribution of classes of DBPs.

 Occurrence

 DBPs are present in most drinking water supplies that have been subject to chlorination, chloramination, ozonation, or treatment with chlorine dioxide.
 Many hundreds of DBPs exist in treated drinking water and at least 600 have been identified.
 The low levels of many of these DBPs, coupled with the analytical costs in testing water samples for them, means that in practice only a handful of DBPs are actually monitored.
 Increasingly it is recognized that the genotoxicities and cytotoxicities of many of the DBPs not subject to regulatory monitoring, (particularly iodinated, nitrogenous DBPs) are comparatively much higher than those DBPs commonly monitored in the developed world (THMs and HAAs).

 In 2021, a new group of DBPs known as halogenated pyridinols was discovered, containing at least 8 previously unknown heterocyclic nitrogenous DBPs.
 They were found to require low pH treatments of 3.0 to be removed effectively.
 When their developmental and acute toxicity was tested on zebrafish embryos, it found to be slightly lower than those of halogenated benzoquinones, but dozens of times higher than of commonly known DBPs such as tribromomethane and iodoacetic acid.